Music for the Masses: Production

 Following the end of their Black Celebration Tour, Depeche Mode reconvened in the second half of 1986 to begin production of their new album.
-During previous recording sessions in 1985 for the single "Shake the Disease" and early 1986 for the album Black Celebration, due to intrapersonal conflicts and the claustrophobic nature of the sessions, tensions had grown between Daniel Miller, their long-time producer and label manager, and the band.
-Citing those tensions and his own increased workload with Mute Records, Miller stepped away from the studio, and as such was not involved in the production of a Depeche Mode album for the first time since the band's formation in 1981.
+During previous recording sessions in 1985 for the single "Shake the Disease" and early 1986 for the album Black Celebration, tensions had grown between Daniel Miller, their long-time producer and label manager, and the band, due to interpersonal conflicts and the claustrophobic nature of the sessions.
+Citing those tensions and his own increased workload with Mute Records, Miller stepped away from the studio, and as such was not involved in the production of a Depeche Mode album for the first time since the Speak & Spell sessions in 1981.
 Similarly, Gareth Jones, who had worked with Depeche Mode as a producer on their previous two albums — and another source of tension over the previous two years — was also not involved in production for Music for the Masses.
 Band member Alan Wilder was effectively the third music producer for Black Celebration, alongside Miller and Jones; his role grew naturally out of his own interests in production and recording, and none of the other members of Depeche Mode had shown any interest in that aspect of creating albums.
 Despite this, collectively the band elected to find a new outside producer to aid in recording the album, and after talking to a few candidates, they offered the role to David Bascombe, who had previously worked as a recording engineer with Peter Gabriel on his song "Sledgehammer" (1986) and with Tears for Fears on their album Songs from the Big Chair (1985).

 Demos

 Songwriter Gore had written his demos at his London home on an Akai synthesiser.
-Bascombe, after accepting the band's offer, met with them at Wilder's home studio around August 1986 to listen to demos that Gore had prepared, which were written in Cubase and played through a Yamaha synthesiser.
+Bascombe, after accepting the band's offer, met with them at Wilder's home studio around August 1986 to listen to demos that Gore had prepared, which were played through a Yamaha synthesiser, according to an interview with Bascombe in 2020.
 Band member Andy Fletcher commended the quality of Gore's demos, saying:

 "Over the years Martin [Gore]'s studio at home has got progressively better and better so the demos he was producing and giving to us were very good quality.
 If you listen to a song, say 'Strangelove' which was a very full demo, after about 20 plays the direction in which you're going to go is pretty much fixed.
 We were basically re-recording Martin's demos with better sound, better production and Dave's vocals."